jordeguevara/RequestedDemo/NodeJS/readme.md

 program: Invaild!
 Valid in puts are ....me instead of creating the dummy file.

-TODO: use commandline to check for user input of file na
+TODO: use command line arguments to check for user input of file na

 Handle cases where it has more than one extension to throw exceptions to let user know